The Best Greek Islands for Couples (Some You’ve Never Heard Of!)

 Tinos, a beautiful island in the Cyclades, is just a short ferry ride away from Mykonos.
 While Mykonos is known for its vibrant nightlife, Tinos offers an entirely different experience.

-The island is famous for its spiritual atmosphere, centred around the church of Panagia Megalochari.
+The island boasts a whopping 700 churches and is famous for its spiritual atmosphere, centred around the church of Panagia Megalochari.
 Pilgrims even crawl to the church on their hands and knees along a special carpet.
 Religious devotees flock to Tinos every August to ascend the revered Panagia Evangelistria shrine.

 Corfu